Is Voice Assistant Technology Here To Stay?

 Spread the Word

 Voice tech is here to stay.
 With the voice assistant for Android, Apple and Amazon all becoming massive parts of these companies, the tech has firmly established itself in the business strategies of these companies.
 When first introduced, many saw it as nothing more than a passing novelty.
-Now though, its established as one of the most exciting branches of the tech industry and seems certain to make a lasting mark on society.
+Now though, its established as one of the most exciting branches of the tech industry and seems certain to make a lasting mark on the world of SEO and even society in general.

 Of course, Google is having a big say when it comes to voice assistant technology.
 The online giant recently celebrated their 20th birthday, so we took a look at how the search engine has evolved.